rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ## Version Policy

-During a minor release lifecycle as a package receives updates, the previous version will coexist in the repositories to allow a user to downgrade in case of a regression or other use cases (such as security only updates).
+During a Rocky Linux minor release lifecycle as a package receives updates, the previous version will coexist in the repositories to allow a user to downgrade in case of a regression or other use cases (such as security only updates).
 Upon new minor release, all previous updates/versions that are *not* the latest are not carried over.

 Rocky Linux 9 does not currently support this policy and can be expected in a future Rocky Linux 9 version.
 Please see [Peridot Issue #18](https://github.com/rocky-linux/peridot/issues/18).

+A more detailed explanation of the version policy can be found in our [Version Guide](./version).

 ### Notes on: Difference between X and X.Y in mirrors

 You may notice that on mirrors or our [primary download location](https://dl.rockylinux.org/pub/rocky) that there are X and X.Y directories.
 Rocky Linux sets the `releasever` dnf variable to the major version (eg 8, 9) rather than a minor version (8.6, 9.0, and so on).
 This effectively means that it will ask the mirror manager or configured baseurl for that version, which will always point to the latest available release at a given time.
+This helps simplify the user experience when installing software and updating systems throughout the life of a release.

-In the event a new release is released and available, the symlink is changed to point to the new directory, and mirror manager also undergoes changes to accomodate the new release.
+In the event a new release is available, the symlink is changed to point to the new directory, and mirror manager also undergoes changes to accomodate the new release, which should be transparent to most users.

 ## Base Repositories